wwivbbs/docs/installlinux.md

 ------- | ----------
 xinetd | service manager to start telnet.
 This doc assumes xinetd, but you can also use inetd or systemd.
 That will be at your own risk, though.
 telnetd | telnet service to handle starting the BBS
-fetchmail | to pull mail (needed for WWIVnet)
-procmail | to drop files in the right places (needed for WWIVnet)
 ncurses | any curses library, really.
 Needed for CLI tools display
 dosemu | to run dos|based doors and utilities
 dos2unix/unix2dos | for converting file types